List open files.

 Lsof only outputs printable (declared so by isprint(3)) 8 bit characters.
 Non-printable characters are printed in one of three forms: the C ''\[bfrnt]'' form; the control character '^' form (e.g., ''^@''); or hexadecimal leading ''\x'' form (e.g., ''\xab'').
 Space is non-printable in the COMMAND column (''\x20'') and printable elsewhere.

 For some dialects - if HASSETLOCALE is defined in the dialect's machine.h header file - lsof will print the extended 8 bit characters of a language locale.
 The lsof process must be supplied a language locale environment variable (e.g., LANG) whose value represents a known language locale in which the extended characters are considered printable by isprint(3).
 Otherwise lsof considers the extended characters non-printable and prints them according to its rules for non-printable characters, stated above.
-Consult your dialect's setlocale(3) man page for the names of other environment variables that may be used in place of LANG - e.g., LC_ALL, LC_CTYPE, etc.
+Consult your dialect's setlocale(3) man page for the names of other environment variables that can be used in place of LANG - e.g., LC_ALL, LC_CTYPE, etc.

 Lsof's language locale support for a dialect also covers wide characters - e.g., UTF-8 - when HASSETLOCALE and HASWIDECHAR are defined in the dialect's machine.h header file, and when a suitable language locale has been defined in the appropriate environment variable for the lsof process.
 Wide characters are printable under those conditions if iswprint(3) reports them to be.
 If HASSETLOCALE, HASWIDECHAR and a suitable language locale aren't defined, or if iswprint(3) reports wide characters that aren't printable, lsof considers the wide characters non-printable and prints each of their 8 bits according to its rules for non-printable characters, stated above.